marcosrodgar/StockChatRoom/README.md

 # Recommended testing steps

 Run the application either using **dotnet run** on a command line open on the folder where you cloned the repo, or opening the solution on your preferred IDE and running it.
-The console window will output he port on which the application is listening for requests:
+The console window will output the port on which the application is listening for requests:
 ![image](https://user-images.githubusercontent.com/109869725/186070638-7ce682e1-823e-468f-be0d-c23f066f4ba3.png)

 In the above case: 5157.
 You can change this port on the launchSettings.json file if you need to.

 Open a browser window and paste this localhost address.
 It should take you to the login page, create a new user or use one of our test users available:

-User name: Freims
+**User name**: Freims
-Password: P@ssw0rd
+**Password**: P@ssw0rd

-User name: Freims2
+**User name**: Freims2
-Password: P@ssw0rd
+**Password**: P@ssw0rd

 Login with your user.
 The application should now take you to the Chat page.
 Open another browser window and repeat the steps.
 NOTE: You will probably need to open the second browser window with a different browser or the same browser on incognito mode.

 Now that you have two browser windows with different users logged in.
-You can start testing the application by sending messages and command on the chatroom.
-You should see them appear on realtime.
+You can start testing the application by sending messages and command on the chatrooms.
+You should see them appear on real time.